 - Add peas, stir, cook for 2 minutes.
 Add coriander and spinach, stir until wilted.

-Reunited – and back to life as usual: this is how afternoon tea goes down every day.
+This is how afternoon tea goes down every day.
 How can one enjoy tea when stinky dog breath is being breathed all over it??

 And of course, assuming his usual position while photographing today’s recipe….